varuns18/Home_Recipe_App/README.md

 # Home Recipe App

 Welcome to the **Home Recipe App** repository!
-This project aims to provide an intuitive and user-friendly application for managing and exploring recipes at home, built using **Kotlin**.
-Whether you're a cooking enthusiast or a beginner, this app is designed to simplify your culinary journey.
+This project is a modern recipe management application designed to simplify your culinary adventures.
+Built with **Material Design 3** and **Jetpack Compose**, the app provides a sleek and user-friendly experience for managing and exploring recipes.
+It also integrates with the **Meal DB API** to fetch recipe data seamlessly.

 ## Features

+- **Recipe Management**: Add, edit, and organize your favorite recipes.
+- **Meal DB API Integration**: Access a wide variety of recipes directly from the Meal DB API.
+- **Material Design 3**: Provides a clean and modern user interface.
+- **Jetpack Compose**: Ensures efficient UI development and a smooth user experience.
-- **Search Functionality**: Easily search for recipes using keywords.
+- **Search Functionality**: Quickly find recipes using intuitive search features.
-- **User-Friendly Interface**: A simple and clean UI for a seamless experience.
+- **User-Friendly Interface**: Built for ease of use, whether you're a seasoned cook or a beginner.
-- **Kotlin-Powered**: Developed with Kotlin, ensuring a modern and efficient codebase.

 ## Getting Started